CAN bus: Data transmission and arbitration

-ID allocation

-Message IDs must be unique on a single CAN bus, otherwise two nodes would continue transmission beyond the end of the arbitration field (ID) causing an error.

-In the early 1990s, the choice of IDs for messages was done simply on the basis of identifying the type of data and the sending node; however, as the ID is also used as the message priority, this led to poor real-time performance.
-In those scenarios, a low CAN bus use of around 30% was commonly required to ensure that all messages would meet their deadlines.
-However, if IDs are instead determined based on the deadline of the message, the lower the numerical ID and hence the higher the message priority, then bus use of 70 to 80% can typically be achieved before any message deadlines are missed.

 Bit timing

 All nodes on the CAN network must operate at the same nominal bit rate, but noise, phase shifts, oscillator tolerance and oscillator drift mean that the actual bit rate might not be the nominal bit rate.
 Since a separate clock signal is not used, a means of synchronizing the nodes is necessary.
 Synchronization is important during arbitration since the nodes in arbitration must be able to see both their transmitted data and the other nodes' transmitted data at the same time.
 Synchronization is also important to ensure that variations in oscillator timing between nodes do not cause errors.

 Synchronization starts with a hard synchronization on the first recessive to dominant transition after a period of bus idle (the start bit).
 Resynchronization occurs on every recessive to dominant transition during the frame.
 The CAN controller expects the transition to occur at a multiple of the nominal bit time.
 If the transition does not occur at the exact time the controller expects it, the controller adjusts the nominal bit time accordingly.

 The adjustment is accomplished by dividing each bit into a number of time slices called quanta, and assigning some number of quanta to each of the four segments within the bit: synchronization, propagation, phase segment 1 and phase segment 2.

 The number of quanta the bit is divided into can vary by controller, and the number of quanta assigned to each segment can be varied depending on bit rate and network conditions.

 A transition that occurs before or after it is expected causes the controller to calculate the time difference and lengthen phase segment 1 or shorten phase segment 2 by this time.
 This effectively adjusts the timing of the receiver to the transmitter to synchronize them.
 This resynchronization process is done continuously at every recessive to dominant transition to ensure the transmitter and receiver stay in sync.
-Continuously resynchronizing reduces errors induced by noise, and allows a receiving node that was synchronized to a node which lost arbitration to resynchronize to the node which won arbitration.
+Continuously resynchronizing reduces errors induced by noise, and allows a receiving node that was synchronized to a node that lost arbitration to resynchronize to the node which won arbitration.

-Layers

-The CAN protocol, like many networking protocols, can be decomposed into the following abstraction layers: